OfficeDev/open-xml-docs/docs/how-to-open-a-word-processing-document-from-a-stream.md

 ## Creating a WordprocessingDocument Object

-In the Open XML SDK, the <span sdata="cer" target="T:DocumentFormat.OpenXml.Packaging.WordprocessingDocument"><span class="nolink">WordprocessingDocument</span></span> class represents a Word document package.
+In the Open XML SDK, the **WordprocessingDocument** class represents a Word document package.
 To work with a Word document, first create an instance of the **WordprocessingDocument** class from the document, and then work with that instance.
 When you create the instance from the document, you can then obtain access to the main document part that contains the text of the document.
 Every Open XML package contains some number of parts.
-At a minimum, a <span class="keyword">WordProcessingDocument</span> must contain a main document part that acts as a container for the main text of the document.
+At a minimum, a **WordProcessingDocument** must contain a main document part that acts as a container for the main text of the document.
 The package can also contain additional parts.
 Notice that in a Word document, the text in the main document part is represented in the package as XML using **WordprocessingML** markup.

-To create the class instance from the document call the <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open(System.IO.Stream,System.Boolean)"><span class="nolink">Open(Stream, Boolean)</span></span> method.
-Several <span class="keyword">Open</span> methods are provided, each with a different signature.
-The sample code in this topic uses the <span class="keyword">Open</span> method with a signature that requires two parameters.
+To create the class instance from the document call the **Open(Stream, Boolean)** method.
+Several **Open** methods are provided, each with a different signature.
+The sample code in this topic uses the **Open** method with a signature that requires two parameters.
 The first parameter takes a handle to the stream from which you want to open the document.
-The second parameter is either <span class="keyword">true</span> or **false** and represents whether the stream is opened for editing.
+The second parameter is either **true** or **false** and represents whether the stream is opened for editing.

 The following code example calls the **Open**